cjripple/DH110-SEM1F/assignment01/README.md

 This website is managed by the State of New York, and it provides the public with resources and options for investigating judicial misconduct against certain judges in New York.
 One of the main purposes of the website is to make it easy to file a complaint, and to find relevant news, resources, and content.

+#### Goals

+Make the website navigation more cohesive across pages to make the website easier and more consistent.
+Additionally, provide adjustments to make the website more accessible for various users.